Chefs Notes

 Jump to Recipe Print Recipe

 Fried rice is a beloved Chinese takeout dish that is equally satisfying to make and eat at home.
 As a fan of this tasty dish, I have previously shared a recipe for pork fried rice in 30 minutes or less.
 However, I have never specifically addressed the question of how to achieve that delicious, restaurant-quality fried rice flavour in your own kitchen - until now.
-In this post, we will delve into the secrets of making homemade fried rice that tastes just like takeout.
-Get ready to elevate your fried rice game and enjoy restaurant-quality fried rice in the comfort of your own home.

 The Rice

 When it comes to choosing the best rice for fried rice, I highly recommend using sticky (sushi) rice.
 This type of rice is commonly used in many Asian countries, including China, Japan, Korea, and Thailand, and is known for its sticky, glue-like consistency.
 This quality is particularly useful for fried rice, as it helps the grains stay separate and prevents them from clumping together.
 Additionally, sticky rice has a slightly sweet flavour that complements the savoury ingredients in fried rice.
-You can easily find sticky rice at most grocery stores, and it is simple to prepare according to the instructions on the package.
-For four servings of fried rice, I recommend cooking one cup of dried sticky rice.

 Fried Rice Vegetables

-Of course, you can also feel free to add in other vegetables if you wish to vary the flavour or add additional nutrients.
-Some options might include bell peppers, green beans, corn, or sliced mushrooms.
 Just be sure to chop them into small pieces so that they cook evenly and blend well with the rice and other ingredients.
 As with any recipe, feel free to adjust the proportions of vegetables to your liking.
-The goal is to create a delicious and satisfying fried rice dish that meets your personal taste preferences.

 Fried Rice Seasoning

 The seasoning for this takeout-style fried rice is kept simple, with just a few key ingredients.
-You'll need two tablespoons of soy sauce (or gluten-free tamari for a gluten-free option), one teaspoon of sugar, and half a teaspoon of salt.
+You will need two tablespoons of soy sauce (or gluten-free tamari for a gluten-free option), one teaspoon of sugar, and half a teaspoon of salt.
 These seasonings help to enhance the savoury flavour of the fried rice and balance out the sweetness of the rice and vegetables.

 To ensure that the seasonings are evenly distributed throughout the dish, be sure to mix them well with the rice and vegetables.
 You may also want to adjust the proportions to your personal taste, adding more or less soy sauce, sugar, or salt as desired.
-With these basic seasonings, you'll be able to recreate the classic taste of takeout fried rice in the comfort of your own home.
+With these basic seasonings, you will be able to recreate the classic taste of takeout fried rice in the comfort of your own home.

 Cooking

 To begin cooking your fried rice, heat a wok or large skillet over high heat.
 Add a tablespoon of canola oil, then the onions, peas, and carrots.
 Cook until the onions turn translucent and start to brown around the edges.
 Next, add the cooked sticky rice and cook for an additional minute or two until the rice is heated through and well-coated with the oil and vegetables.
+A hot wok is essential here; if you want to learn more about wok technique, check out my post on preheating your pan.

-Now it's time to add the seasonings: soy sauce, sugar, and salt.
+Now it is time to add the seasonings: soy sauce, sugar, and salt.
 Toss the rice to evenly coat it with the seasonings.
-Then, make a well in the center of the rice and add an egg, either whole or beaten.
+Then, make a well in the centre of the rice and add an egg, either whole or beaten.
 Let the egg sit for 30-45 seconds, then stir it into the rice.
 Cook the rice until the egg is fully cooked, which should only take a minute or two.
 The rice should look dry and evenly coated with the egg and seasonings.

 Adding an egg to the fried rice may seem strange, but it is actually the secret to achieving the flavour and texture of restaurant-style fried rice.
 Give it a try and see for yourself!
 When the rice is fully cooked, serve it with your favourite Chinese dishes and enjoy.